What is the structure of the lab?

 The process is collaborative, intentional, and designed to set each actor up for meaningful, successful work.

-Will I be expected to memorize my scene?
+Do I need to memorize my scene?

 Yes.
 Actors are expected to arrive fully prepared and off-book.